 In the rankings tables, in addition to the Top 300 rankings, a list of the largest cooperatives in each individual sector is presented.
 The rankings presented are based on turnover data, defined as the income generated by the business activities conducted by a company, usually the sales of goods and services to customers.
 In the case of the Insurance sector, this is premium income.
-For the Financial Service sector, this is the sum of net interest income, net premiums and other operating income, such as deposit and payment service charges, lending fees and credit card service revenues, foreign exchange income as well as other income.
+For the Financial Service sector, this is the sum of net interest income, net premiums and other operating income, such as deposit and payment service charges, lending fees and credit card service revenues, income from brokerage and investment fund services, management and custodial service fees, foreign exchange income as well as other income.
 However, this value was used solely for the Financial Service ranking.
-In the Top 300 ranking, to achieve a more homogeneous comparison, the sum of interest income, non-interest income (if the organisation also provides insurance services) was utilized for financial service organisations.
+In the Top 300 ranking, to achieve a more homogeneous comparison, the sum of interest income, non-interest income (income from banking services and sources other than interest-bearing assets) and premium income (if the organisation also provides insurance services) was utilized for financial service organisations.
 This methodology creates the most homogeneity possible among data sources but note that there could be variations among countries and existing rankings regarding calculations and values used.
 When available, the number of employees is also listed.